 You knew it was coming, right?
-A bombardment of photos and travel talk from my recent trip to Mostar, Bosnia?
+A bombardment of photos and travel talk about my recent trip to Bosnia and the things to do in Mostar.

 Buckle up, friends, because Mostar took me by storm.
 Actually, I almost went to Mostar four years ago during a trip to Croatia.
 But I went home with serious plans to come back in the future.